laoyigrace/python-subjectclient/doc/source/index.rst

   3. Example: `<https://review.openstack.org/#/c/185141/>`_

-     This change was made while the Nova 12.0.0 Liberty release was in development.
+     This change was made while the Subject 12.0.0 Liberty release was in development.
 The current version of python-subjectclient at the time was 2.25.0.
 Once the change was merged, python-subjectclient 2.26.0 was released.
-     Since there was less than six months before 12.0.0 would be released, the deprecation cycle ran through the 13.0.0 Nova server release.
+     Since there was less than six months before 12.0.0 would be released, the deprecation cycle ran through the 13.0.0 Subject server release.

 Man Page